-Will the student maintain their focus online?
+Do students maintain their focus online?

 Concerns about distractions are often unfounded as the student and tutor face each other directly on the screen (as opposed to sitting side by side) which, if anything, tends to keep the student even more focused.
 Most online whiteboards also have editing privileges which the tutor can control and ensure students are paying attention to the right areas at the right time.
 Introducing a variety of mini tasks is easy to do and keeps children engaged throughout the lesson.
 Many students say that they find online lessons more engaging given the range of resources at the tutor’s disposal.

 What about the relationship between student and tutor online?

 Many of our tutors say they have some of their best working relationships with students they have never met in person.
 The reason for this is that students say that they feel more comfortable in raising questions to the tutor through online tutoring, partly because they are in their own home environment which feels more relaxed, and partly because it is less intimidating than asking questions in person.

 Is my child too young for online tutoring?

 We always take great care to ensure that the tutor we place is experienced with your child’s age group and we do have several online tutors that are very experienced with younger children – one of our experienced 7+ tutor works solely online.
 Young children often find the technology straightforward and equipping them with computer skills will put them in a strong position when these are required at school.
 We have tutored children as young as 6 online, but at this age they will need a little more support from an adult in the room with them whilst lessons take place.